I’ve tested different trap exercises for years, and I can tell you that dumbbells are the best tool for building huge traps.

 - Bend forward at your hips, keeping your back flat and your core engaged.

-- With your elbows slightly bent, lift the dumbbells up and out to the sides until your upper arms are parallel to the ground.
+- With your elbows slightly bent, lift the dumbbells to the sides until your upper arms parallel the ground.

 - Squeeze your shoulder blades together at the top of the movement.